plausible/docs/docs/stats-api-v1.md

 ---
-title: Stats API reference
+title: Stats API v1 reference (legacy)
 ---

 import {Required, Optional} from '../src/js/api-helpers.tsx';

-:::warning[Legacy feature]
+:::tip This is a legacy feature
-There is a new version of this API which can be found [here](stats-api.md).
+There is a new version of our stats API.
+Please see more details [here](stats-api.md).
 :::

 The Plausible Stats API offers a way to retrieve your stats programmatically.
 It's a read-only interface to present historical and real-time stats only.
 Take a look at our [events API](events-api.md) if you want to send pageviews or custom events to our backend and our [sites API](sites-api.md) if you want to manage your sites through the API.